 Creating and Saving Temporary Run/Debug Configurations

-Creating a temporary run/debug configuration
+Create a temporary run/debug configuration

 Select the desired script in the Project tool window or open it in the editor.

-- Do one pf the following:
+Do one of the following:

-Saving a temporary run/debug configuration
+Save a temporary run/debug configuration

 In the Run/Debug Configuration selector, choose .